tskit-dev/tsdate/docs/methods.md

 (sec_rescaling)=
 #### Rescaling

+The `variational_gamma` method implements a step that we call *rescaling*, which can account for the effects of variable population sizes though time.

-TODO: briefly describe the rescaling step.
+TODO: describe the rescaling step in more detail.
 Could also link to [the population size docs](sec_popsize)

 (sec_methods_discrete_time)=